jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

 Languages differ essentially in what they must convey and not in what they may convey.
 {{< /epigraph >}}

-When you first learn to program with a particular particular language you are learning two things (among others):
+When you first learn to program with a particular language you are learning two things (among others):

 1. How to program;
 2. How to use that specific programming language for programming.

-These, of course, are intertwined, but it is important to keep in mind (1) is about learning how to think about and solve certain sorts of puzzle.
+These are intertwined of course, but it is important to keep in mind (1) is about learning how to think about an d solve certain sorts of puzzle.
 Python is a fine choice as first language to learn for many of the reasons people say, in particular it doesn't get in the way of learning how to program as much as many alternative do.
 Indeed, Python allows the programmer to get on with things without